ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/title.md

 <info-box>
 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

+## Related features

+CKEditor 5 has more features that can help you structure your document better:
+* {@link features/headings Headings} &ndash; Divide your content into sections.
+* {@link features/indent Block indentation} &ndash; Organize your content into visually separated blocks, indent crucial paragraphs, etc.
+* {@link features/editor-placeholder Editor placeholder} &ndash; Set placeholder text to display when the content is empty.
+It helps users locate the editor in the application and prompts to input the content.

 ## Contribute